gitorious/ce-installer/README.md

 ### What's the recommended specs for a Gitorious server?

-At least 2-4GB RAM initially, since Gitorious can be a bit of a memory hog.
+At least 2-4GB RAM initially, since Gitorious consists of and uses many services.
 The resource usage will go up linearly with increasing numbers of users, web traffic and git operations on your installation.

 ### How do I upgrade my Gitorious instance?

-This will update Gitorious to latest stable version.
-Works with Gitorious releases since 2.4.x:

-    cd ~/ce-installer && ./upgrade.sh

-If you have an older Gitorious instance, please refer [to this guide](https://gitorious.org/gitorious/pages/Upgrading).
+See "Upgrading" section below.

 ### How do I install Gitorious on other operating systems?

-Community installer supports only CentOS.
+Community installer supports CentOS 6 and Ubuntu 14.04.
 However you can use any other operating system with the [Virtual Appliance](http://getgitorious.com/virtual-appliance).

+## Upgrading

+To upgrade from Gitorious 2.4.x or 3.x to latest stable release (3.2 as of now), follow these steps:

+    >> git clone https://gitorious.org/gitorious/ce-installer.git && cd ce-installer
+    >> sudo ./upgrade.sh

+If you have an older Gitorious instance, please refer [to this guide](https://gitorious.org/gitorious/pages/Upgrading).

+To check your current version of Gitorious run:

+    grep VERSION /var/www/gitorious/app/lib/gitorious.rb